lhehnke/lhehnke.github.io/_posts/2018-01-25-text_mining_the_room.md

 ## Word clouds

-To finish up, we finally plot one of the infamous word clouds (albeit in a slightly more advanced version) by constrasting the most common positive and negative words.
+To finish it up we now finally plot one of the infamous word clouds (albeit in a slightly more advanced version) by constrasting the most common positive and negative words

 ```r
 # Plot comparison cloud in ggplot2 colors